masood/masood-website/content/authors/admin/_index.md

 #- Visitors

 ---
 I am a PhD student with the Department of Computer Science at the University of Illinois at Chicago.
-I conduct research on security and privacy in internet based systems.
-I have a specific focus on authentication and recovery of online services.

-My recent research has involved computational social science and algorithmic fairness.
-I have been exploring equity in government services and the characteristics of good-faith online discussions.
+I focus on evaluating the security and privacy mechanisms of web browsers and web applications.
+My research has resulted in the discovery of severe practical privacy flaws that stem from the design and implementation of major frameworks and mechanisms.
+Through my work I aim to assist developers and researchers in identifying the privacy implications of their deployments for end users, and help them develop robust countermeasures.